1021 1st Ave. N. Fort Dodge, IA 50501

 Steve

-I met a 65 year old Veteran of 14 years, living at Beacon of Hope.
+I met a 65-year-old Veteran with 14 years of service, living at Beacon of Hope.
 He had worked as an electrician and construction worker.
-He talked about the hard times in his life, and then told us his desire in faith, and fascination for Sci-Fi.
-I also spoke with 3 other men who shared their many challenges, stories, and regrets.
-They had found there way to the Beacon by following God’s path.
+He talked about the hard times in his life, then told us about his faith and his fascination with Sci-Fi.
+I also spoke with three other men who shared their many challenges, stories, and regrets.
+They had found their way to the Beacon by following God’s path.
 It was truly inspiring.

 Chandler